Harshvardhan-Garude/open-set-finegrained-retrieval-clip/README.md

 This project explores **open-set fine-grained image retrieval**, where the system must retrieve visually similar images even when the query belongs to a **previously unseen class**.

-We demonstrate that **pretrained vision–language models (CLIP)** dramatically outperform supervised CNN baselines for this task, while requiring far less training compute.
+We demonstrate that **pretrained vision language models (CLIP)** dramatically outperform supervised CNN baselines for this task, while requiring far less training compute.

 ---